Divorce in Pakistan: Legal provisions and issues

 According to Pakistani conservative Islamic scholarship provision of giving written notice to spouse for divorce is incompatible with Islamic laws and practices and they pressure the government to revoke such provisions.
 Section 10 (4) of the Family Courts Act, October 2005 provides for divorce procedure.

 For the Hindus, the divorce was legalized in Sindh in 2018 when Sindh Hindu marriage act was amended to add divorce and remarriage rights for Hindu couples.

 Reason for divorce

 Prolonged illness, infertility, disability, chronic illness, and mental health issues are some of the reasons for divorces along with western influence, decreasing trust and tolerance vis a vis the joint family system, unemployment, and financial stress, decreasing religious value education too are some of the reasons for an increase in the divorce rate in Pakistan.
-A culture of strong joint family connections in Pakistan can lead to interference from joint of family members that intensify marital discord.
+A culture of strong joint family connections in Pakistan can lead to interference from joint family members that intensifies marital discord.
 Azher and Hafiza study on smaller sample size attribute reasons to in-laws interference, lack of mutual understanding, financial exploitation, and torturous environment.